Azure-Samples/communication-services-authentication-hero-csharp/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a Question
-about: Describe this issue template'sFile a question for the ACS Authentication Server sample purpose here.
+about: Describe this issue template'sFile a question for the Azure Communication Services Authentication Server sample purpose here.
 title: "[Question]"
 labels: question